Pseudospectral phenomena and the origin of the non-Hermitian skin effect: One-dimensional Hatano-Nelson model

 In the Hatano-Nelson model, the in-principle independent aspects of non-normal spectral instability and topological winding are directly intertwined by the non-reciprocity of the couplings.
 It is the non-reciprocity that makes the Hamiltonian non-normal while, at the same time, also making $h(k)$ wind.
 The reason is that this simple one-band model has only one relevant tuning parameter, the ratio $t_R/t_L$.
 Further complicating the attempt of understanding non-Hermitian systems based on the intuition gained from the Hatano-Nelson model is that this model with OBC is similar to a symmetric (real Hermitian) operator.
-We can diagonalize the open Hatano-Nelson model by first performing a similarity transform $H'=D^{-1}HD$ with $D=\mbox{diag}(1,\sqrt{t_R/t_L},t_R/t_L,\cdots)$, followed by a diagonalization $H^d=U^T H'U$ with
+We can diagonalize the open Hatano-Nelson model by first performing a similarity transform $H'=D^{-1}HD$ with $D=\mbox{diag}(1,\sqrt{t_R/t_L},t_R/t_L,\cdots)$\js{---which is precisely the imaginary gauge transformation underlying the GBZ deformation $k\to k+i\kappa$ with $\kappa=\frac{1}{2}\ln(t_R/t_L)$, for which $h(k+i\kappa)=2\sqrt{t_Rt_L}\cos k$ reproduces the OBC spectrum---}followed by a diagonalization $H^d=U^T H'U$ with